TORNADO03/Spreadsheet-Sprites/README.md

 ## Credit
 All sprites were taken from [PokeSprite](https://github.com/msikma/pokesprite) by msikma.

-The original spreadsheet [template](https://docs.google.com/spreadsheets/d/1_deJ-nWnclxL7HeLTlFppfvewciEmmaxA3WKCtmLJy0/edit#gid=150229614) was developed by JFSushi
+The original spreadsheet [template](https://docs.google.com/spreadsheets/d/1_deJ-nWnclxL7HeLTlFppfvewciEmmaxA3WKCtmLJy0/edit#gid=150229614) was developed by JFSushi.